inBeat/inbeat-website/content/top-influencers/instagram/home-decor/italy/milan/_index.md

 ---
-title: Top 10 Home Decor Instagram Influencers In Milan In 2023
+title: Top 10 Home Decor Instagram Influencers In Milan In 2024
 description: >-
-  Find top home decor Instagram influencers in Milan in 2023.
-Most popular hashtags: #homedecor #love #milano #home.
+  Find top home decor Instagram influencers in Milan in 2024.
+Most popular hashtags: #homedecor #home #milano #love.
 platform: Instagram
-hits: 56
+hits: 66
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram accounts on inBeat.
-text_bottom: Our database aggregates 56 Instagram influencers like this in Milan, Italy for you to contact.
+text_bottom: inBeat holds 66 Instagram influencers like this in Milan, Italy for you to pitch.
 profiles:
   - username: "elisabettamarangoni"
     fullname: >-